 Halifax has been awarded the prestigious Purple Flag Award for several years in a row, which recognises both great entertainment and hospitality.
 The award is only given to towns and cities that meet or surpass standards of excellence and Halifax definitely does that.

 The West Yorkshire town is home to some amazing attractions including Eureka!
-The National Children’s Museum and the recently re-opened Piece Hall – a grade I listed building and the oldest remaining cloth hall in Britain, now a contemporary leisure, retail, cultural and heritage destination.
+The National Children’s Museum and The Piece Hall – a grade I listed building and the oldest remaining cloth hall in Britain, now a contemporary leisure, retail, cultural and heritage destination.

 The Grandest Ever Grand Départ of the Tour de France visited Halifax back in 2014 and Calderdale has also been visited by the Tour de Yorkshire in 2015 and 2017.